KlaraMartinsson/BREATHE/README.md

 - Involves a form where you can send a intreset for a guided meditation over the phone.
 - There is a embedded youtube clip with a meditation guide that the user can control by themself.
-- Other then that the webpages layout looks the same as the others.
+- Other then that the webpages layout looks like the others.

 ![Start now page with guided meditation](assets/readme-images/form.jpg)